-We rely and expect to continue to rely on third-party CROs to conduct our Phase 1/2 clinical trial for ARV-110, our Phase 1/2 clinical trial for ARV-471, our planned Phase 1 clinical trial for ARV-766 and any other clinical trials and currently do not plan to independently conduct any clinical trials of ARV-110 and ARV-471 or of our other product candidates.
+We rely and expect to continue to rely on third-party CROs to conduct our Phase 1/2 clinical trial for bavdegalutamide, our Phase 1/2 clinical trial for ARV-471, our Phase 1 clinical trial for ARV-766 and any other planned clinical trials and currently do not plan to independently conduct any clinical trials of bavdegalutamide, ARV-471 and ARV-766 or of our other product candidates.
 Agreements with these third parties might terminate for a variety of reasons, including a failure to perform by the third parties.
 If we need to enter into alternative arrangements, that would delay our product development activities.